univention/univention-corporate-server/doc/changelog/index.rst

 * Some source code has been refactored regarding binding of loop variables to function calls (:uv:bug:`55598`).

+* A UMC operation set was added, which allows users without admin privileges, to use the user templates (:uv:bug:`37927`).

 .. _security:

 * All security updates issued for UCS 5.0-2 are included: